-b.
-Drug abuse violations 0 0 0

-c.
-Liquor law violations 0 0 0

-Please Note: Do NOT include drunkenness or driving under the influence in liquor law violations.

-Caveat: If you have changed prior years' data, you must add a (YEAR), Line (X) was changed from (A) to (B) because e.
-Use the following format: "For

-Disciplinary Actions - On Campu Enter the number of persons referred for disciplinary a following categories.
-Do not include disciplinary actions that were strictly for the disciplinary action is the result of an arrest, please. action for crimes that occurror school policy violations. ·

-Crime Number of persons referred for Disciplinary Action
+0 0 0 b.
+Drug abuse violations 0 0 0 c.
+Liquor law violations 0 0 0 Please Note: Do NOT include drunkenness or driving under the influence in iquor law violations.
+Caveat: If you have changed prior years' data, you must add a caveat explaining the change (REASON)." ange.
+Use the following for nat: "For (YEAR), Line (X) w vas changed from (A) to Disciplinary Actions - On Campus Enter the number of persons referred for disciplinary action for crimes that occ Do not include disciplinary actions that were strictly for school policy violations If the disciplinary action is the result of an arrest, please do not count it here; or 3.
+0 0 Crime Nur nber of persons referred fo Disciplinary Action r

-2018 2019 2020

-a.
-Weapons: carrying, possessing, etc. 0 0 0

-b.
-Drug abuse violations 0 0 0

-c.
-Liquor law violations 0 0 0

-Please Note: Do NOT include drunkenness or driving under the influence in liquor law violations.